 Out of the many guides I messaged, these were the most reliable in responding.
 All fell within the price range described.

 - Cyril Tara: WhatsApp +675 7111 0089, based in Kaminibit.
-My initial guide pick until his boat was inoperable.
-Seems to have a prominent reputation, and is knowledgable for Lower and Upper Sepik.
-His itineraries were thorough and adaptable, and when costs ballooned beyond my budget due to his needing to borrow a high-powered boat, he readily recommended other guides including Johannes.
+My initial guide pick until his boat became temporarily inoperable.
+Seems to have a prominent reputation (and not just because he’s guided a celebrity), and is knowledgable for Middle and Upper Sepik.
+His itineraries were thorough and adaptable, and when costs ballooned beyond my budget due to his unexpected need to borrow a high-powered boat, he readily recommended other guides including Johannes.

 - Justin Bob: WhatsApp +675 7189 4621, based in Kaminibit.
 Also recommended by Cyril, and is his assistant guide.

 - Luke Kama: WhatsApp +675 7058 0830, based in Kanganamun.
-Provided less costly options, particularly for the Lower Sepik, but itineraries were less detailed.
+Provided less costly options, particularly for the Middle Sepik, but itineraries were less detailed.
 Met him in person and he seems quite friendly.

 PNG Frontier Adventures: Their group tours have received decidedly mixed reviews online.
 However, I met a couple who were satisfied with the private guide and route they organized through the company, with a price quote competitive to the people above.